SJTU-IPADS/PowerInfer/README.md

 ## FAQs
 1. What if I encountered `CUDA_ERROR_OUT_OF_MEMORY`?
    - You can try to run with `--reset-gpu-index` argument to rebuild the GPU index for this model to avoid any stale cache.
    - Due to our current implementation, model offloading might not be as accurate as expected.
 You can try with `--vram-budget` with a slightly lower value or `--disable-gpu-index` to disable FFN offloading.

+2. Does PowerInfer support mistral, original llama, Qwen, ...?
+   - Now we only support models with ReLU/ReGLU/Squared ReLU activation function.
+So we do not support these models now.

-2. What if...
+3. What if...
    - Issues are welcomed!
-Please feel free to open an issue and attach your running environment and running parameters.
+Please feel free to open an issu,e and attach your running environment and running parameters.
 We will try our best to help you.

 ## TODOs
 We will release the code and data in the following order, please stay tuned!